Dissociative identity disorder (DID) is a psychiatric diagnosis characterised by two key symptoms: memory gaps and fragmented, multiple identities.

 Dissociative identity disorder (DID) is a rare condition, diagnosed more often in women than in men.
 It is hard to be absolutely certain how common DID is, as accurate diagnosis can be difficult.
 Also, individuals with DID symptoms may choose not to see a psychiatrist for diagnosis.
 However, it is now becoming more frequently diagnosed.

-What are the symptoms?
+What are the symptoms of dissociative identity disorder?

-Disruption of identity
+- Disruption of identity

-What are the causes?
+What are memory gaps?

 What is dissociation?

 We know that, when someone is faced with trauma, the distress it causes can become too much for the person's mind to take in.
 Rather than being overwhelmed, the mind can automatically switch into a different way of thinking and feeling.
 This is called dissociation.
-Dissociation is way of managing extreme feelings.
+Dissociation is a way of managing extreme feelings.
 It can happen automatically, without a person meaning to dissociate.